 Headache Solution: Medication

 Over-the-counter pain relievers such as acetaminophen, aspirin, ibuprofen, and naproxen can help against many types of headaches.
 But avoid taking these drugs continuously, because it can lead to medication overuse headaches, or rebound headaches.
 The pain from this type of headache returns as soon as the pills have worn off.

 For frequent or severe headaches, talk to your doctor about prescription medications that help prevent them.

 When to See a Doctor

-Any new headache that is unusually severe or lasts more than a couple of days should be checked by a doctor.
-It's also important to let your health care provider know if the pattern of your headaches changes -- for example, if there are new triggers.
-If you have a headache accompanied by vision changes, movement problems, confusion, seizure, fever, or stiff neck, seek emergency medical care.
+Get checked by your doctor for any new headache that is unusually severe or lasts more than a couple of days.
+It's also important to let your doctor know if the pattern of your headaches changes -- for example, if they are more frequent or severe, or there are new triggers.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.